lociii/symcon-wunderground-today/README.md

+# UNMAINTAINED
+This project is not maintained anymore.
+Feel free to fork and use it.
+No support nor development will be done!

 # Weather Underground today
 Ermittlung von Temperatur, Feuchtigkeit, Windgeschwindigkeit und Niederschlagsvorhersage fuer den laufenden Tag an einem beliebigen Standort (ZMW)